On the rational symplectic group: Bruhat-Tits buildings

-He has reduced the classification of these semisimple groups to the aniso\-tropic case in \cite{Tits66}.

-He also has described with F. Bruhat the analog of the Cartan decomposition for semisimple groups over non-archimedean local fields, in \cite{BruhatTits1}, \cite{BruhatTits2}, \cite{BruhatTits3} and \cite{BruhatTits4}, by introducing new geometric spaces that are nowaday called Bruhat-Tits buildings and that extend the space of $p$-adic norms studied by Goldman and Iwahori in \cite{GoldmanIwahori}. \vs
+F. Bruhat and J. Tits have described the analog of the Cartan decomposition for semisimple groups over non-archimedean local fields, in \cite{BruhatTits1}, \cite{BruhatTits2}, \cite{BruhatTits3} and \cite{BruhatTits4}, by introducing new geometric spaces that are nowaday called Bruhat-Tits buildings and that extend the space of $p$-adic norms studied by Goldman and Iwahori in \cite{GoldmanIwahori}. \vs